Five Tips for Installing Board and Batten

 Finally, I added an outlet extender to the outlet.
 Do you see the blue in the above picture?
 That's the outlet extender.
 Without it, the plug would be a centimeter or so back from where the plate cover was, which would be both unattractive and difficult to use.

 Important Safety Note: Always turn off power to the electrical outlet if you need to adjust/touch/move it in any way.
+If you're not sure how to do this, check out my Breaker Box Basics post!

 4. Strange Architectural Features